In this Gardener's HQ guide, we'll explore cultivating Eucomis plants in your garden, indoor spaces, and other settings.

-Eucomis are half hardy bulbs that reach between 60 and 90 cm in height.
+Eucomis are half hardy bulbs that reach between 60 and 90 cm (2 to 3 feet) in height.

 They bear toilet brush shaped heads that carry tiny stellar flowers of green or white.

 Eucomis by Wallygrom.